cosmodesi/mkauthlist/README.md

 mkauthlist -f --sort --orcid -j jcap example_alphabetical.csv example_alphabetical.tex
 ```

-For first tier papers, edit the csv file to add a new column called `FirstTier`, and assign natural numbers to the first tier according to their ordering (see example_firsttier.csv).
+For first-tier author papers, edit the CSV file to add a new column called `FirstTier`, and assign natural numbers to the first-tier authors according to their ordering (see `example_firsttier.csv` in `DESItests`).
-For first tier papers in JCAP with ORCID numbers run
+For first-tier papers in JCAP with ORCID numbers run

 ```shell
 mkauthlist -f --sort-firsttier --orcid -j jcap example_firsttier.csv example_firsttier.tex